Earth Day: Earth Day 2023

-The official theme for 2023 was "Invest In Our Planet" On Earth Day 2023, a collection of images of Earth taken from various deep space distances in the Solar System was published.
+The official theme for 2023 was "Invest In Our Planet".
+On Earth Day 2023, a collection of images of Earth taken from various deep space distances in the Solar System was published.

 Earth Day 2024

-The theme for Earthday.org 2024 is Planet vs. Plastics and to mark that Earthday.org has called for a 60% global reduction in plastic production by 2040.
+The theme for Earthday.org 2024 was Planet vs. Plastics and to mark that Earthday.org has called for a 60% global reduction in plastic production by 2040.

 In November 2023, to bring public attention to the health threat that microplastics pose, earthday.org released its report Babies vs. Plastics, which collated some of the latest science on the subject.
 The Guardian newspaper carried an Op Ed about the report highlighting that it is the children of the Global South who are being the most impacted by exposure to microplastics.

-Earth Day 2025
+Earth Day 2025 and 2026

-The Earth Day 2025 theme is Our Power, Our Planet.
+The Earth Day 2025 and 2026 theme was Our Power, Our Planet, which emphasizes collective action, community mobilization, and the transition to renewable energy to drive environmental progress.

 Earth Day Canada

 Paul Tinari officially launched the first Canadian Earth Day on September 11, 1980 – included are Flora MacDonald MP, Ken Keyes and Dr. Ronald Watts.

 The first Canadian Earth Day (Jour de la Terre) was held on Thursday, September 11, 1980, and was organized by Paul D. Tinari, then a graduate student in Engineering Physics/Solar Engineering at Queen's University.
 Flora MacDonald, then MP for Kingston and the Islands and former Canadian Secretary of State for External Affairs, officially opened Earth Day Week on September 6, 1980, with a ceremonial tree planting and encouraged MPs and MPPs across the country to declare a cross-Canada annual Earth Day.
 The principal activities taking place on the first Earth Day included educational lectures given by experts in various environmental fields, garbage and litter pick-up by students along city roads and highways, and tree plantings to replace the trees killed by Dutch elm disease.